Introduction to Machine Learning: Independent component analysis

 Let us assume that $F(W)$ is actually defined and differentiable over all invertible matrices, which form an open subset of the linear space $\CM_d(\mR)$ of $d$ by $d$ matrices.
 Our optimization problem can therefore be considered as the minimization of $F$ with the constraint that $WW^T = \Id[d]$.

 Gradient descent derives from the analysis that a direction of descent should be a matrix $H$ such that $F(W + \ep H) < F(W)$ for small enough $\ep>0$ and on the remark that $H = -\nabla F(W)$ provides such a direction.
-This analysis does not apply to the constrained optimization setting because, unless the constraints are linear, $W+\ep H$ will generally stop to satisfy the constraint when $\ep >0$, requiring the use of more complex procedures.
-In our case, however, one can take advantage of the fact that orthogonal matrices form a group to replace the perturbation $W \mapsto W + \ep H$ by $W \mapsto We^{\ep H}$ (using the matrix exponential) where $H$ is moreover required to be skew symmetric ($H+H^T=0)$, which guarantees that $e^{\ep H}$ is an orthogonal matrix with determinant 1.
+This analysis does not apply to the constrained optimization setting because, unless the constraints are linear, $W+\ep H$ will generally stop to satisfy them when $\ep >0$, requiring the use of more complex procedures, as discussed in \cref{sec:opt.constr}.
+In our case, however, one can take advantage of the fact that orthogonal matrices form a group to replace the perturbation $W \mapsto W + \ep H$ by $W \mapsto We^{\ep H}$ (using the matrix exponential) where $H$ is moreover required to be skew symmetric ($H+H^T=0)$, which guarantees that $e^{\ep H}$ is an orthogonal matrix with determinant 1 (and all rotation matrices can be represented in this way).
 Now, using the fact that $e^{\ep H} = \Id + \ep H + o(\ep)$, we can write

 Let $\nabla^s F(W)$ be the skew symmetric part of $W^T\nabla F(W)$, i.e.,

 Then, if $H$ is skew symmetric,

 so that